[Updated 24 July 2021]

 Planning a mother-daughter getaway is like stepping into the shoes of a travel agent.
-You’ll book the flight tickets and hotels, compare day tours, create an itinerary and other travel basics.
-Once the main planning is out of the way, here’s where it gets specific.
+You need to book the flight tickets and hotels, search for the best day tours, and create an itinerary.
+Once planning is out of the way, here's where it gets specific.

 2. You might need to give up the things you want to do

-If I could enjoy a holiday my way, I’d spend the afternoon in art galleries, museums and cafes.
+travellers love outdoor adventures while others enjoy a laid-back holiday.
+Spending the afternoon in art galleries and museums is my favourite thing to do.
 My mom, on the other hand, loves scenic attractions and gardens.
-During our last trip to Seoul, my mom was super excited to visit The Garden of Morning Calm.
-She walked around with a selfie stick, taking pictures of flowers and trees (and of course, very few snapshots of me 😒).
+During our last trip to Seoul, I had to sacrifice a visit to Seoul Museum of Art for The Garden of Morning Calm due to time constraints.
+Despite how bumped I was, I enjoyed seeing my mother walking around taking pictures of flowers and trees but very few photos of me 😒

-Initially, I didn’t find this garden to be fascinating at all.
-It’s just green space with lots of flowers, right?
-Then, I remembered how much she loved gardening back in the days.
-Ever since her garden got turned into a parking space for my car (oops!), visiting public parks and gardens is her way to reconnect with her passion.
-I might have preferred to visit the Seoul Museum of Art, but I wouldn’t want to miss taking a picture of my mom in front of the Millenium Juniper (a 1,000-year-old Chinese Juniper tree) at The Garden of Morning Calm 📸
+It was then I recalled how much she loved gardening back in the days.
+Visiting public parks and gardens was her way to reconnect with her passion.
+I might have preferred looking at sculptures, but I wouldn't want to miss taking a picture of my mom in front of a 1,000-year-old Chinese Juniper tree in the middle of a public park 📸

 Credit: Suhyeon Choi on Unsplash

 Sticking to a budget is tricky when planning a mother-daughter getaway.
 That's because we tend to splurge on better in-flight seats, hotels and dining options for our parents.
 Our writer Faruq also shared how